rooreynolds/microprinter/README.md

 ### Also, I want a pony

-Some todo items that may or may not end up being useful, feasible, interesting, or just plain dumb.
+Some todo items that may or may not end up being useful, feasible or even interesting.

 -   make `/` do something useful, like display a form that you can feed printable items into.
 -   add some kind of polling behavior for specified feeds